-Inside is where most people are most of the time.
 As central features of human life, buildings furnish space in which to dwell, gather, labor, trade, make, learn, heal, and revel.
-Of all the things we create, buildings are the largest, and they generally persist for decades, if not centuries.
+They generally persist for decades, if not centuries.
 Already the world has more than 230 billion square meters of building space.
-Another 65 billion square meters could be added this decade.
+Billions more square meters could be added this decade.

-It’s no surprise that buildings are major drivers of emissions.
+It’s no surprise that buildings are major drivers of greenhouse gas emissions.
 Some stem from the materials that comprise buildings and the process of construction, renovation, or demolition—what’s known as “embodied carbon.”
-Many more emissions are the result of ongoing use.
+Many more are the result of ongoing use.
 Fuels are burned on site, primarily to heat space or water or for cooking.
 The chemicals used for cooling and refrigeration can escape as emissions.
-Through these direct, on-site sources buildings produce 6% of heat-trapping emissions worldwide.
+Through these direct, on-site sources, buildings produce heat-trapping emissions.
 Buildings also use more than half of all electricity, creating an off-site, upstream impact on electricity-generation emissions (as explored above).

-- Address Refrigerants.
 The gases used as refrigerants today are potent greenhouse gases.
 We can reduce emissions by managing leaks that often happen within buildings, as well as properly disposing of refrigerants (a waste process that falls under industry, above).
-Ultimately, these fluorinated gases can be replaced with alternatives that are not greenhouse gases.
+Ultimately, these fluorinated gases can be replaced with alternatives.

 Many building solutions reduce on-site emissions and enhance electricity efficiency, reducing emissions at the power plant.
-Taken together, these solutions can transition buildings from being a major problem to potentially net-positive, as the “greenest” buildings can produce more energy than they consume.
-These solutions can also help ease the “energy burden” many low-income households face, as energy bills often consume a significant and disproportionate percentage of income.
+Taken together, these solutions can transition buildings from being a major problem to potentially being net positive, as the “greenest” buildings can produce more energy than they consume.
+These solutions can also help ease the “energy burden” many low-income households face as energy bills eat up a significant and disproportionate percentage of income.